10 Top Eyeliner Tips for Aging Eyes

 Here at Anti-Aging Beauty Zone, we’ll give you 10 simple, yet powerful tips for applying eyeliner specifically designed for aging eyes.
 Go ahead, try some of these eyeliner secrets and feel confident wearing eyeliner makeup again.

-smart eyeliner tips for a youthful look
+Smart eyeliner tips for a youthful look

 Here’s how to get it right.

-1. apply a concealer over Upper lids
+1. Apply a concealer over Upper lids

 A mature woman applying concealer on upper eyelids to cover discoloration and create a smooth base for long-lasting eye makeup.
 Ideal for aging eyes and wrinkle-free makeup application

-3. use a well pigmented eye pencil
+2. Use a well pigmented eye pencil

 If you're not sure, here is a test to check opacity: